NitishTongia/testing/README.md

 ## Design Overview
+- **Optimal Route Planning**: Elevator plans a complete route for all current requests, only picks up users if the next movement matches their requested direction, and replans after each fulfillment or new request.
+- **Real-World Fulfillment**: Requests are only fulfilled if the elevator actually moves in the requested direction after pickup, including reversal at terminal floors.
 - **Elevator**: Manages elevator state, movement, requests, and supports emergency/maintenance modes.
 - **Request**: Represents a floor request (with direction, priority, timestamp, and user ID).
 - **Event Hooks**: Allows external code to react to elevator events (arrivals, emergencies, etc.).